getcarina/getcarina.com/_tutorials/load-docker-environment-on-linux.md

 #### <a name="load"></a> Load the Docker environment

 1. Open a command terminal.
-2. If you are using the Rackspace Container Service, [download your credentials][get-cluster-creds].
+2. If you are using Carina, [download your credentials][get-cluster-creds].
     Then, run `source docker.env`.
 3. Verify that your Docker environment was initialized properly by running `docker version`.